mattybigback/CH32V003_lib_i2c/README.md

 ## Changelog
 * `v5.0` - Added Multi-Byte Register support (up to 4 bytes) with config in i2c_device_t
            Changed init() to use the device pointer, multiple devices can still be used at once
+           Added read & write raw functions - without use of registers
 * `v4.3` - Began refactor to allow 7bit, 10bit and 16bit addresses.
 Only supports 7bit currently
 * `v4.2` - Protected most loops with timeout and error propegation
 * `v4.1` - Added i2c_wait to simplify waiting for bus to be free